Note: The information below is outdated and relates to a discontinued app.

 Note: The app can be configured to allow for different colors and statuses you might need.
 It will ignore colors it doesn’t recognize.

-Tip: The app will automatically try to detect the shot name, even if they have been appended with things like “1 of 2” or “_bg_01”.
+Tip: The app will automatically try to detect the shot name, even if they have been appended with comments like “1 of 2” or “_bg_01”.

 When you’re ready, export them as a tab-delimited text file to the folder of your choice.
 Repeat this for any other sequences.

-Note: In order for the process to work correctly, Locators should be annotated with Shot names as they appear in Shotgun, and you should export one Sequence per reel.
+Note: Locators should be annotated with Shot names as they appear in Shotgun, and you should export one Sequence per reel.

 Tip: If you’re planning to import multiple files, drag in the folder containing all the files instead.

-- Open the Shotgun Desktop app, browse to your project, and click the Import Avid Locator icon, or
+Open Shotgun Desktop, browse to your project, and click the Import Locators launcher:

-Note: You must have the Shotgun Desktop app installed.
-For more information about the Shotgun Desktop app, see Getting started with Shotgun Desktop.
+Note: You must have Shotgun Desktop installed.
+For more information, see Getting started with Shotgun Desktop.

 Once the Locators are loaded, the app will generate a report on the left-side and update the “Shot Summary” section on the right with details about the changes that will be made when the import completes: